Summary

 The system has been validated in published research across a wide range of research populations, including typically developing children, older adults, and individuals with stroke, cerebral palsy, and post-ACL reconstruction.
 It handles not only level walking and treadmill running but also ramp walking, stair negotiation, and gait mechanics across varying speeds and other complex daily tasks, in indoor and outdoor environments.

-Output is structured around International Society of Biomechanics (ISB) standards, meaning the data Theia3D produces is consistent with established scientific and research reporting conventions.
+Output is structured around International Society of Biomechanics (ISB) standards.
 Exports in .C3D, .FBX, and .JSON formats connect directly into downstream analysis environments including Visual3D, Vicon Nexus, Qualisys Track Manager, Python, and MATLAB.

 From 2D Video to 3D Kinematics

 Theia3D runs as a local, on-premise desktop application on consumer-grade NVIDIA GPUs.
-This architecture is a meaningful advantage for users with strict data privacy requirements: no video files, participant information, or analysis results are ever transmitted to Theia or any third-party cloud provider.
+No video files, participant information, or analysis results are ever transmitted to Theia or any third-party cloud provider.

-Theia3D is backed by over 50 independent, peer-reviewed validation studies, a significant portion of which confirms its accuracy and reliability in research and applied gait analysis contexts.
-Across this body of research, the system has demonstrated accurate tracking of spatiotemporal parameters, lower extremity kinematics, and ground reaction forces at levels comparable to gold-standard marker-based systems, along with superior inter-session repeatability and robust performance in out-of-lab community settings with varied clothing.
+Theia3D is backed by over 50 independent, peer-reviewed validation studies.
+Across this body of research, the system has demonstrated accurate tracking of spatiotemporal parameters, lower extremity kinematics, and ground reaction forces at levels comparable to gold-standard marker-based systems.

 Talk to our team to see how Theia3D can help you capture research-grade motion data without markers or wearables.